gnolang/gno/README.md

 ## Overview

-`go-tendermint` is a simple, minimal and compact Go library that implements the Tendermint consensus engine.
+`libtm` is a simple, minimal and compact Go library that implements the Tendermint consensus engine.

 The implementation is based on Algorithm 1, of the [Tendermint consensus whitepaper](https://arxiv.org/pdf/1807.04938.pdf) and